readytensor/rt-llm-eng-cert-week6/aws-setup/bedrock/README.md

 # AWS Setup Guide for Bedrock Examples

-This guide walks through the IAM configuration needed to run the Bedrock inference and fine-tuning examples.
+This guide walks through the IAM configuration needed to run the Bedrock inference examples.

 ## Prerequisites